Scott River

 Indian Scotty Campground to Johnson Bar

-We have mapped the river from Indian Scotty Campground to Johnson Bar.
-Many rafters elect to portage Boulder Creek Falls Rapid.
-If you want to do this, use the second put-in, which is just below Canyon Creek Rapid, and just above Canyon Creek Bridge.
-This is a fun section, with several Class V rapids, and pretty consistent action throughout.
+We have mapped the river from Canyon Creek Bridge to Johnson Bar.
+This is a fun section, with challenging rapids, and pretty consistent action throughout.

 River Left.
 Put-in just above the Canyon Creek Bridge.
 This access puts you below Boulder Creek Falls Rapid, which we highly recommend against if you’re in a raft.